-In our study, the average total difficulties score was 19.1 (18.38 for males and 19.81 for females).
+Our study's average total difficulties score was 19.1 (18.38 for males and 19.81 for females).
 It means that, on average, our population is on the upper limit of the borderline category for total difficulties score.
-This score is very high compared to other studies^{20,24} In only one of the categories (Portuguese males) in a study by Marzocchi et al.21, total difficulties score is found in borderline categories.
+This score is very high compared to other studies 20,24 In only one of the categories (Portuguese males) in a study by Marzocchi et al. 21, total difficulties score is found in borderline categories.
 In our study, the average score for emotional problems is 4.6 (SD: 2.2), which lies in the upper limit of the normal category.
-Similar findings are also reported in other studies20-24.
-Our study's average conduct problem score is 4.0 (SD: 1.9).
+Similar findings are also reported in other studies 20-24 Our study's average conduct problem score is 4.0 (SD: 1.9).
 It lies in the borderline category.
 This score is higher than those reported in other studies (20-24).
 Our study average score for peer problems is reported as 5.3 (SD: 1.7).
 It is in the borderline category.
-This score is higher as compared to those reported in other studies^{20,21,23,24}.
+This score is higher than those reported in other studies 20,21,23,24.
 In our study, the average score for hyperactivity is reported as 5.2 (SD: 1.7).
 It lies in the normal category.
 Similar findings are also reported in other studies20-24.
-Our study's average score for pro-social behavior is reported as 7.3 (SD: 2.0).
+Our study's average pro-social behaviour score is 7.3 (SD: 2.0).
 It lies in the normal category.
 Similar findings are also reported in other studies21-24.
 Our study's average score for impact is reported as 3.3 (SD: 3.4).
 It lies in the abnormal category.
 Studies have reported lower scores in this category^{22,24}.
 In our study, odd categories are reported as 20%, 39%, 25%, 42%, 8%, 48% and 58% for emotional problems, conduct problems, hyperactivity, peer problems, pro-social behavior, total difficulties and impact.
 Similar figures are reported in all the categories except for total and impact categories in other studies^{23,25}.
-Few studies have reported much lower figures in all these categories except for the pro-social score^{22,24}.
+Few studies have reported much lower figures in all these categories except for the prosocial score^{22,24}.
 There could be many reasons for this difference.
 First, the study population in other studies is relatively younger^{20,21}.
 Another possible reason could be ethnicity, i.e., the Asian population compared to a reasonably European population^{20,21}.
 Ethnicity is also found to be associated with total difficulties score20.